By Alexandra Evans, Head of Child Safety Public Policy, Europe; Tracy Elizabeth, Minor Safety Policy Lead, TikTok

 Today, we're announcing that TikTok has joined the Technology Coalition, an organisation that works to protect children from online sexual exploitation and abuse.
 Community safety is our top priority, and we place utmost care on the safety of our teenage users in particular.
 Our membership reflects both TikTok’s zero tolerance of child sexual exploitation and that this global challenge requires a collective response.

 We're at our strongest when we work together, which is why we're proud to join the Technology Coalition.
 Through this membership, we hope to deepen our evidence-based approach to intervention and contribute our unique learnings from addressing child safety and exploitation.
 TikTok is also joining the board of the Technology Coalition along with a number of committees that aim to advance protections for children online and off and drive greater transparency of evolving threats to child safety.

-This membership builds on previous partnerships with leading online safety organizations, including the Family Online Safety Institute, ConnectSafely, National Center for Missing and Exploited Children (NCMEC), WePROTECT Global Alliance, and the Internet Watch Foundation to help ensure that our policies and features continue to promote a safe and welcoming environment for our community.
+This membership builds on the work we already do with leading online safety organisations, including the Alliance to Better Protect Minors Online, WePROTECT Global Alliance, and INHOPE to help ensure that our policies and features continue to promote a safe and welcoming environment for our community.
 TikTok has also endorsed the implementation of the Voluntary Principles to Counter Online Child Sexual Exploitation and Abuse in an effort to ensure a consistent and strong response to exploitation across services.

 Protecting against exploitation

 At TikTok, we are deeply committed to the safety of teens on our platform.
 We do not tolerate content or behavior that perpetuates the abuse, harm, endangerment, or exploitation of minors, as outlined in our Community Guidelines.
 If we become aware of any such content, we will take immediate action to remove content, terminate accounts, and report cases to NCMEC and law enforcement, as appropriate.